greeta-order-01/order-api/order-service/README.md

 - [`jq`](https://stedolan.github.io/jq)
 - [`OMDb API`](https://www.omdbapi.com/) KEY

-  To use the `Wizard` option to search and add a movie, you need to get an API KEY from OMDb API.
+  To use the `Wizard` option to search and add a order, you need to get an API KEY from OMDb API.
 In order to do it, access https://www.omdbapi.com/apikey.aspx and follow the steps provided by the website.

-  Once you have the API KEY, create a file called `.env.local` in `springboot-react-keycloak/movies-ui` folder with the following content
+  Once you have the API KEY, create a file called `.env.local` in `springboot-react-keycloak/order-ui` folder with the following content
   ```
   REACT_APP_OMDB_API_KEY=<your-api-key>
   ```